Johannes V. Jensen: Literary works

+Jensen began his career writing pulp fiction, but made the move into more serious literature with the publication of Danskere (1896, Danishmen), soon followed by Einar Elkjær (1898).
+Both early novels depict disillusionment with large, modern cities.
+From there, Jensen went on to write Himmerland Stories (1898–1910), comprising a series of tales set in the part of Denmark where he was born.
+His 1904 short story "Ane og Koen" ("Anne and the Cow") went on to be translated into English by incarcerated author and translator Victor Folke Nelson in 1928.

-The first phase of his work as an author was influenced by fin-de-siècle pessimism.
-His career began with the publication of Himmerland Stories (1898–1910), comprising a series of tales set in the part of Denmark where he was born.
-During 1900 and 1901 he wrote his first masterpiece, Kongens Fald (translated into English as The Fall of the King in 1933), a modern historical novel centred on King Christian II.
+During 1900 and 1901 Jensen wrote his first most significant novel, Kongens Fald (translated into English as The Fall of the King in 1933), a modern historical novel centered on King Christian II.
 Literary critic Martin Seymour-Smith said it is an "indictment of Danish indecision and lack of vitality, which Jensen saw as a national disease.
 Apart from this aspect of it, it is a penetrating study of sixteenth-century people."

-In 1906 Jensen created his greatest literary achievement: the collection of verses Digte 1906 (i.e. Poems 1906), which introduced the prose poem to Danish literature.
-He also wrote poetry, a few plays, and many essays, chiefly on anthropology and the philosophy of evolution.
-His short story "Ane og Koen" ("Anne and the Cow") was translated into English by incarcerated author and translator Victor Folke Nelson in 1928.
+In 1906 Jensen published his first collection of poetry, Digte 1906 (i.e. Poems 1906), would give rise to his reputation as an early leading Modernist in Denmark.

-He developed his theories of evolution in a cycle of six novels, Den lange rejse (1908–22), translated into English as The Long Journey (1923–24), which was published in a two-volume edition in 1938.
-This is often considered his main work in prose, a daring and often impressive attempt to create a Darwinian alternative to the Biblical Genesis myth.
-In this work we see the development of mankind from the Ice Age to the times of Columbus, focusing on pioneering individuals.
+In addition to his novels, short stories, and poetry, Jensen also wrote a few plays, and many essays, notable for their grand narratives, futurism, jingoism, and interest in anthropology and the philosophy of evolution.
+The latter culminated in a cycle of six novels, Den lange rejse (1908–22), translated into English as The Long Journey (1908–1922), later published in a two-volume edition in 1938, sometimes called an "evolutionary bible" of mankind.
+In the short autobiographical account of his career which he wrote on receiving the Nobel Prize, Jensen said he was motivated to "introduce the philosophy of evolution into the sphere of literature ...
+I was prompted to do this because of the misinterpretation and distortion of Darwinism" by the Nazis.

 Like his compatriot Hans Christian Andersen, he travelled extensively; a trip to the United States inspired a poem of his, "Paa Memphis Station" [At the train station, Memphis, Tennessee], which is well known in Denmark.
 Walt Whitman was among the writers who influenced Jensen.
 Jensen later became an atheist.

 Late career

 Jensen's most popular literary works were all completed before 1920, a year which also marks his initiation of the 'Museumcentre Aars' in the town of Aars in Himmerland.
 After this he mostly concentrated on ambitious biological and zoological studies in an effort to create an ethical system based upon Darwinian ideas.
 He also hoped to renew classical poetry.

-For many years he worked in journalism, writing articles and chronicles for the daily press without ever joining the staff of any newspaper.
+By his own account, Jensen often wrote for newspapers, though he never employed by one.